SavioCardosoSantos/AutoCompleteBigData/README.md

 ## Example

-See this using example: https://saviocardososantos.github.io/AutoCompleteBigData/Using%20Example%20-%20Spotify%20API.html
+See using examples in: https://saviocardososantos.github.io/AutoCompleteBigData/Using%20Examples

-You can also access the HTML file named "Using Example - Spotify API", on this repository.

 ## License